wind-addons/ElvUI_WindTools/README.md

 4. **Quick Keystone**: Put the keystone from bag automatically.

 ## Map
 1. **Who Clicked?**: Display the name of players who clicked the minimap.
 2. **Rectangle Minimap**: Customize the minimap with diffrent length of width and height.
 3. **Minimap Buttons**: Collect all the minimap buttons to a bar.
 4. **World Map**: Remove the fog of war; scale the world map.
 5. **Super Tracker**: Right click to clear waypoint; unlock the distance limitation, etc.
 6. **Instance Difficulty**: Reskin the instance diffculty in text style.

 ## Quest
 1. **Objective Tracker**: Customize the style, size, font of objective tracker.
 2. **Turn In**: Turn in the quest automatically; Open follower recruit frame automatically.
 3. **Switch Buttons**: Add buttons for switching turn in and announcement module status.
-4. **Paragon Reputation**: Show the reputation bar even after reaching Paragon.
+4. **Paragon Reputation**: Show colored reputation bars and rewards after reaching Paragon.

 ## Social
 1. **Chat Bar**: Add a bar contains channel buttons, roll, emote; Custom world channel and custom community channel is also supported.
 2. **Chat Link**: Add additional information, icons to the links.
 3. **Chat Text**: Change the role icon sets; No brackets in the name; Better abbreviation.
-4. **Context Menu**: Add the following buttons to the context menu: guild invite, armory, who
+4. **Context Menu**: Add the following buttons to the context menu: guild invite, armory, who.
 5. **Emote**: Add support for send and parse emotes.
 6. **Friend List**: Add colorful level, faction, area text into friend list.
 7. **Filter**: Unblock `profanityFilter` CVars in Mainland China server.
 8. **Smart Tab**: Use Tab to cycle the chat channel; Save the whisper target cross character.